 3. Genmitsu CNC 3018-PRO Router Kit

-It has also got a high-quality adapter that has been approved by CE due to its durability and heavy-duty performance.
+It has also got a high-quality adapter that CE has approved due to its durability and heavy-duty performance.

 In addition, you get to have an offline controller as well, which means you can work even without having a computer from anywhere you want.
 Simply adjust the 3 axes X, Y, and Z according to your requirements and begin your work.

-Of course, the CNC can be used to engrave a number of different materials.
+Of course, the CNC can be used to engrave several different materials.
 These include wood, plastic, aluminum acrylics, and other similar stuff.

 So now you can work long hours without disturbing anyone else in the house.